Back to all posts

 Ashiatsu might seem new and trendy, but its roots stretch back centuries across different cultures.
 The practice you’ll learn today is a modern refinement of these ancient techniques, adapted for the contemporary spa environment.
 At its core, Ashiatsu Deepfeet Bar Therapy is a barefoot massage technique where therapists use their feet to perform deep, gliding strokes.
 By using overhead bars for balance, you can apply varying levels of pressure with precision and control.
 This setup allows you to use your body weight effectively, creating a push-pull dynamic that results in a uniquely deep and soothing massage.
 It’s a powerful evolution of an age-old practice, designed for maximum therapeutic benefit for the client and career longevity for the therapist.

-The Core Techniques You’ll Master
+Core Techniques You’ll Learn and Master

 Ashiatsu training isn’t just about learning to balance; it’s about translating your existing massage knowledge to your feet.
 You’ll master how to apply classic massage strokes in a completely new way.
 The core techniques you’ll learn include effleurage, petrissage, compression, and friction, all adapted for barefoot application.
 This allows you to deliver long, flowing, and consistent strokes that cover a larger area than your hands ever could.
 The training focuses heavily on proper body mechanics to ensure both your safety and the client’s comfort.
 You’ll learn how to seamlessly transition between movements and modify pressure for different body types and client needs.
 By the end of your training, you’ll have a whole new set of skills to address chronic pain and provide an unforgettable massage experience.